 It’s just as important for your marketing to motivate your employees, as it is for it to motivate your customers.
 Your brand promise is one thing.
 When it’s fulfilled by your employees it’s quite another.

 Don’t believe the hype TV is dying.
-If you can afford it, TV is still the most effective way to advertise.
+If you can afford it, TV is still the most effective advertising medium.
 It’s never been stronger.
-Case and point, take the launch of Google’s new phone the Pixel.
-Google is launching it with a TV campaign.
+Case and point, the most successful online direct to consumer brands like Casper, Pelotin, Dollar Shave Club and digitally native companies like Google, Amazon and Facebook invest the majority of their advertising in TV.
 Think about that.

 Your branding efforts should incorporate all five senses.
 The vast majority of marketers, however, only utilize sight-based branding cues – color, font, two-dimensional shapes, etc. The best brands define and incorporate all five senses into their platforms – sight, touch, taste, hearing and smell.
 With five senses defined, real world brand experiences – like office spaces, retail stores, point of sale, trade show booths, product design, collateral design, direct mail, packaging, etc. – become much more powerful and memorable.